 - a.
 Assistant Secretary for Governmental Affairs.
 The Secretary has delegated to the Assistant Secretary for Governmental Affairs the duties set forth in 49 CFR § 1.35. - b.
 Deputy Assistant Secretary for Tribal Affairs.
-The Deputy Assistant Secretary for Tribal Affairs shall have the duties set forth in 49 U.S.C. § 102(f) and 49 CFR § 1.35 to plan and coordinate the Department's policies and programs with respect to Federally Recognized Tribes, American Indians, ANCSA Corporations, and Tribal organizations.
-The Deputy Assistant Secretary for Tribal Affairs will advise and make recommendations to the Secretary of Transportation on DOT policies, issues, programs, and activities that have Tribal implications.
-The Deputy Assistant Secretary for Tribal Affairs will also oversee any updates to the Department's Tribal Consultation Plan, as necessary, in accordance with this Order. - c.
+Consistent with the Department's Consultation Plan, the Deputy Assistant Secretary for Tribal Affairs is the Department's designated official responsible for overseeing implementation of its consultation plan and related policies and requirements.
+As the designated official, the Deputy Assistant Secretary for Tribal Affairs will advise and make recommendations to the Secretary of Transportation on DOT policies, issues, programs, and activities with Tribal implications.
+The Deputy Assistant Secretary for Tribal Affairs will also oversee any updates to the Department's plan, as necessary. - c.
+Deputy Assistant Secretary for Tribal Affairs.
+The Deputy Assistant Secretary for Tribal Affairs shall have the duties set forth in 49 U.S.C. § 102(f) and 49 CFR § 1.35 to plan and coordinate the Department's policies and programs with respect to Federally Recognized Tribes, ANCSA Corporations, and Tribal organizations. - d.
 Director of Tribal Affairs.
 The Director of Tribal Affairs, under the supervision of the Deputy Assistant Secretary for Tribal Affairs, will advise and make recommendations to the Secretary of Transportation on American Indian, Alaska Native, and Tribal policies, issues, programs, and activities.
 The Director of Tribal Affairs will ensure the Department carries out the mission and responsibilities described below.
 The mission of the Director of Tribal Affairs is to facilitate a consistent Departmental policy and strategy relative to American Indian, Alaska Native, and Tribal transportation matters to the extent practicable and permitted by law.
 The duties of the Director of Tribal Affairs include: - i.
-Providing Departmental oversight, guidance, direction, and recommendations to the Office of the Secretary and the Department's OAs with regard to implementing this Order and achieving the goals listed in paragraphs 8(f)(i)(1) through 8(f)(i)(10) of this Order and the Department's Tribal Consultation Plan (See Appendix).
-This includes collecting and providing summary information and/or reports on behalf of the Deputy Assistant Secretary for Tribal Affairs on the Department's efforts as described in the Tribal Consultation Plan. - ii.
+Providing Departmental oversight, guidance, direction, and recommendations to the Secretary and OAs with regard to implementing this Order and achieving the goals listed in paragraphs 8(f)(i)(1) through 8(f)(i)(10) of this Order and the Department's Tribal Consultation Plan (See Appendix).
+This includes collecting and providing summary information and/or reports on behalf of the Deputy Assistant Secretary for Intergovernmental Affairs on the Department's efforts as described in the Tribal Consultation Plan. - ii.
 Educating DOT employees on American Indian, Alaska Native and Tribal laws, policies, programs, activities, cultures, and traditions. - iii.
 Facilitating Tribal input in the development of new or amended policies, regulation, and legislative actions with Tribal implications initiated by DOT. - iv.
 Supporting OAs to ensure full compliance and accountability with this Order.